rrpereira/Projects/instabot/README.md

 # Instabot

-Instabot is a software tool that interacts with Instagram®.
+Instabot is a software tool that interacts with Instagram ®.
+The main goal of this tool was initially to automate the process of commenting on giveaway posts.
+This type of contest happens quite frequently on Instagram ® and they consist in choosing a random comment between all the comments made on that giveaway post.
+The person who did that comment wins the announced prize.
+Therefore, the more a user comments on that post, the more probability he has to win the prize.

 ## Tools